ShadowTheHedgehogHacking/ShadowTHTextEditor/README.md

 * Allows for any length of text per subtitle
 * Only handles one .fnt file at a time
 * Does NOT automatically edit the .met/.txd (coming soon?)

+##NOTE:
+ShadowTH uses an ampersand (&) to represent the trademark symbol (™).
+If you actually want to use & somewhere... you can't.